At the end of this lesson, you will know…

 Step 3: Now we’ll create the “logic” project.

-Right-click on the name of the solution, in the Solution Explorer and add a new “Class Library” project named “Engine” (Add… -> New Project… -> Class Library).
+Right-click on the name of the solution “SuperAdventure”, in the Solution Explorer and select Add -> New Project…, to bring up the project selection screen.

 NOTE: If you are using Visual Studio Community Edition 2015, you want the project type that just says “Class Library”, NOT “Class Library (Portable)” or “Class Library (Package)”